Open licence for your publication (CC BY)

 When self-archiving in an open repository

 It is not common to use open licences for manuscripts.
 The demands are rather about which version of the manuscript that should be put in KI's open archive.
 According to KI's policy for open access it should be the final Author Accepted Manuscript (AAM) that should be used.
-More information about self-archiving of your manuscript can be found on the page Publish open access.
+More information about self-archiving of your manuscript can be found on the page E-publishing and self-archiving in KI Open Archive.

 Research funders' requirements